Letter to Ephesus [EF uh suhs]

 This person is praised.
 (1 John 5:4-5)

-I will grant to eat of the tree of life which is in the Paradise of God.
+He will eat of the tree of life in Paradise.

 Tree of life (Genesis 2:9)